 According to the Continence Foundation of Australia, a normal bladder:

 Women can have both urinary and bowel incontinence.
 Below are different types of bladder incontinence.

 The bladder muscle contracts with little warning and you may feel:

-As women age, the pelvic floor muscles – the 'sling' of muscles that supports the bladder, bowel and uterus – can stretch and weaken.
+The pelvic floor muscles – the 'sling' of muscles that supports the bladder, bowel and uterus – can stretch and weaken, leading to continence issues.

 |Diagnostic approach||What to expect|